bocajspear1/Blueteam-Crash-Course/Chapter3-NetworkingBasics.md

 This chapter is for giving a quick run down of networking and what is involved in moving data around.
 There's a lot, **lot** more than I'll go through here, but I'll try to give you what you'll need to do the absolute basics in the blue teaming.

+# What You'll Learn

+* The OSI Model
+* The different layers of network communications
+* IP Addresses
+* TCP and UDP
+* Network Ports

 # The OSI Model

 ![OSI Model Diagram](https://upload.wikimedia.org/wikipedia/commons/5/5b/OSI_Model_-_en.png)